New headlights that won’t blind oncoming drivers approved by regulators - NewsBreak

 The technology uses an array of light emitting diodes that can change where light beams are sent, rather than the current technology of high beams hitting everywhere.
 “You have the ability to basically create a light pattern on the fly that is optimized for real-time conditions,” Abuelsamid said.
 “You can cast the light where it’s most useful.”

-The new lights also will help partially automated driver assist systems keep cars in their lanes and avoid objects in front of the vehicles at night, Abuelsamid said.Woman dragged by car after thief steals purse at Hermitage Walmart
+The new lights also will help partially automated driver assist systems keep cars in their lanes and avoid objects in front of the vehicles at night, Abuelsamid said.Ford restricts resale of F-150 Lightning amid demand

 The new lighting regulation also comes more than 1 1/2 years ahead of a requirement in the bipartisan infrastructure law passed by Congress last year, NHTSA said.